Communications (COM)

 COM 441 Media and Community Engagement (3 credits)

-Not-for-profit and community-based organizations rely on strategic digital communication to create social change.
-Students in this course gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social Research Collaborative.
-Students in the course actively participate as a member of a project team to complete projects with a non-profit partner.
+Not-for-profit and community-based organizations rely on strategic digital communication to drive social change.
+In this course, students gain in-depth knowledge of communication theories and practices while collaborating with local organizations through the John Cardinal Program for Media and Civic Engagement.
+Working as part of a project team, students will design and execute research-based communication strategies in partnership with nonprofit organizations to address real-world challenges.

 Attributes: Undergraduate